Draw

 These object properties can also be controlled for all objects simultaneously, by clicking the 'apply changes to all objects' checkbox.
 In this case, changing the colour or material sliders for any object will update that property for all other objects as well.
 These properties can be reset to their default values using the 'Reset' button for all objects or 'Reset properties' for the current object.
 Resetting properties in this manner will only change the object names to default values (e.g. 'Object 1') if there are no contours defined for the object.
 You can also 'Pack' all objects so all the currently defined objects are stored sequentially from the first object, with all other blank objects reset.

-The 'compounding depth' slider allows nearby image data to be projected onto the surface, producing a texture-mapped display: this is best appreciated when the surface's colour is set to black.
-Setting the slider to a negative value compounds data from within the object whereas setting it to a positive value will compound data from outside the object.
-The following 'Compounding' control determines exactly how this nearby data is projected on to the surface.
+The 'Compounding' option allows nearby image data to be projected onto the surface, producing a texture-mapped display: this is best appreciated when the surface's colour is set to black.
+Normally this will be set to 'None'.
+However, setting it to anything else, and then setting the following slider to a non-zero value, will enable data compounding on the surface.
+Negative values compound data from within the object whereas setting it to a positive value will compound data from outside the object.
+The initial 'Compounding' control determines exactly how this nearby data is projected on to the surface.

 There are also several key presses which affect the display of surfaces in the 3D window.